LaZoark/Motion_Security_Lens/README.md

 Feel free to Issue the problem or fork/pull the project!

 ## TODO
+- [X] Auto reconnect to the video source
 - [ ] Integral the frames as a single monitor.
 - [ ] Find out all stream source automatically.
 - [ ] ....No inspiration yet